AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 # Rapid Development Environments {#rapid-development-environments}

-Current Cloud Development environments require a CI/CD pipeline deployment, a process that can take up 30 minutes for each change.
-To minimize the amount of time needed to test features that are proven to work on a local development environment, customers can use Rapid Development Environments (RDEs for short) to quickly push changes, ensuring that they work in the cloud, and making modifications as needed.
+Current Cloud Development environments require the use of a CI/CD pipeline to deploy changes.
+To minimize the amount of time needed to test features that are proven to work on a local development environment, customers can use Rapid Development Environments (RDEs for short) to quickly push the changes, ensuring that they work in the cloud, and make modifications as needed.

-Once the changes have been tested in an RDE, you can deploy them to a regular Development environment through the Cloud Manager pipeline.
+Once the changes have been tested in an RDE, they can be deployed to a regular Development environment through the Cloud Manager pipeline.

 ## Introduction {#introduction}